Lakelands, New South Wales

+History

 Along Ambleside Circuit, the suburb's main street, is "Lakelands Business Centre".
 There is a variety of small businesses including a cafe, barber and psychiatrist.
 There is a tennis court, playground and also a cricket field in the south of Lakelands.

 In 2015, Lakelands was expanded into a former bush area, adding a residential area to the west of the suburb, bordering Warners Bay.